skellis46/finger-pointing-moon/case-for-support.md

 To date, no research has directly examined the margins and intersections of these two positions in practice-research.

-### my contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area
+### My contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area

-### who will be most interested in the outcomes?
+### Who will be most interested in the outcomes?